imalagaris/R-Web-IsoDistrTracers/www/newMark.md

   * The methods used for calculation of enrichment for mass spectrometry reading do not take into account the statistical properties of the mass distributions of tracee and tracers.
 Using this additional information is expected increase precision in enrichment estimation.

-**Aim 2:** To determine the effect of dietary intake on muscle protein kinetics in severely burned children by:

-1. Retrospectively assess the effect of varying levels of protein intake on muscle protein kinetics in a group of patients studied while receiving protein intake at levels routinely administered in normal clinical conditions.
-  * Enteral feeding was not under experimental control and patients were studied during the fed state.
-Thus, we expect protein intake levels among subjects will vary within a range that will allow the examination of our hypothesis.
-The large sample size allows for inclusion of covariates in the statistical analysis.
-  * The variability of random differences in protein intake among patients during the study period will partly explain the variability of protein kinetics and higher levels of protein intake will be positively associated with a lower catabolic state.

-2. Assessing the impact of applying the method in Aim 1 for the estimation of protein kinetics, on the interpretation of the results.
-  * Kinetic parameters for Aim 2 will be calculated using both the established and the new method.
-In metabolic studies with primed constant tracer infusion protocol (such as studies involved in Aim 2), where the steady state enrichment rarely exceeds 7%, the new methodology is expected to provide a mild improvement in accuracy of enrichment estimation.
-  * Improvement of kinetic parameters estimation in pulse bolus tracer injection metabolic studies (such as those performed in SHC- Galveston from 2008 and on) is expected to be high and critical to the proper interpretation of the derived kinetic parameters.

 ## 3. Research Strategy